alan-turing-institute/whatwhat/README.md

 A reimagining of `nowwhat` in OCaml.

+### Usage

-Usage (prefix with `dune exec` in a build environment, or `dune exec --` is you are passing command-line arguments):
+(Prefix with `dune exec` in a build environment, or `dune exec --` if you are passing command-line arguments.)

 ```sh
 whathat
 ```
-Currently reports errors found when parsing the github metadata
+Currently, report errors found when parsing the github metadata.

 ```sh
 whathat --target=github
 ```
-Posts a comment to each GitHub issue in the Project Tracker where a problem was discovered
+Post, a comment to each GitHub issue in the Project Tracker where a problem was discovered.

 ### Setup for MacOS